 The endpoint-level check runs first (before the request reaches the handler).
 The per-train check runs inside the handler, after the train is resolved by name.

-This means you can safely decorate a train with [TraxAuthorize("Admin")] and still schedule it via AddScheduler().
-The schedule runs on the scheduler machine without any HTTP context, and the authorization check doesn't apply.
+This means you can safely decorate a train with [TraxAuthorize("Admin")] and still schedule it via AddScheduler(), run it from a remote worker, or both.
+The authorization gate is the API boundary.

 Custom Authorization Logic